 About this policy

-Our department is bound by the provisions of the Privacy Act 1988, including the Australian Privacy Principles (APPs).
-The APPs set out standards, rights and obligations for how we handle and maintain people's personal information.
-This includes how we collect, store, use, disclose, quality assure and secure personal information, as well as your rights to access or correct your personal information.
+We are bound by, and champion, the provisions of the Privacy Act 1988, including the Australian Privacy Principles (APPs).
+These principles set out standards, rights and obligations for how to handle and maintain people's personal information.
+This includes how personal information is:

-You will generally be able to remain anonymous or use a pseudonym when interacting with us.
-However, it may not always possible for this to occur—for example, when we assess your eligibility for a program or service, or when we are authorised or required to deal with you as an identified individual.
-We will inform you if you are unable to remain anonymous or use a pseudonym when dealing with us.
+When interacting with us you will generally be able to remain anonymous or use a pseudonym.
+However, this may not always be possible.
+For example, when we assesses your eligibility for a program or service, or we are authorised or required to deal with you as an identified individual, you may have to provide certain personal information.
+We will inform you if you are not able to remain anonymous or use a pseudonym when dealing with us.

 Our personal information handling practices

 We may collect personal information directly from you, your representative or a third party.
-We primarily collect information directly from you or another individual, but in certain circumstances we may also obtain personal information collected by other Australian, state and territory government bodies or other organisations.
+While information is usually collected directly from you or another individual, in certain circumstances we may also obtain your personal information from other Australian, state and territory government bodies, or other organisations.

 We collect and hold a broad range of personal information in records relating to: